Leave a Message

 January 28, 2025: Groundbreaking ceremony held with Argyle officials, Hillwood executives, and Ridgemont Construction

-The $12.6 million project is being built by Irving-based Ridgemont Construction Company in partnership with Hillwood, with financing from Frost Bank.
+The $12.6 million project was built by Irving-based Ridgemont Construction Company in partnership with Hillwood, with financing from Frost Bank.

-And this is just Phase 1.
+This is just Phase 1.
 Additional restaurants and another bank are planned for Phase 2, with the full Harvest Town Center projected to span 138,000 square feet of retail space.
+There are currently spaces available for retail, medical office, and restaurant use — meaning more announcements are coming.

 Why Argyle?
 Why Now?